 - Xi Frame Account with Windows Server 2016 or Windows 10-based image.

-- Xi Frame Solutions Architecture requires customers utilize Active Directory Windows Server 2012 R2 or higher for Domain Joined Instances.
+- Xi Frame Solutions Architecture requires customers use Windows Server 2008 R2 and Domain Functional Level 2008 R2 or higher for Domain Joined Instances.

 - Each account must be in a unique CIDR.
 Currently, Frame only supports subnet masks between /16 and /24.